sristi30/IdeaCollaborate/README.md

 - **Headers:**
     - Authorization: `Bearer <your-jwt-token>`

 The ideas will be sorted by vote count by default.
-In order to sort by creation date, pass the sortBt parameter:
+In order to sort by creation date, pass the sortBy parameter:
 - **URL:** `GET http://localhost:8080/ideas?sortBy=creationDate`
 - **Headers:**
     - Authorization: `Bearer <your-jwt-token>`